 Central banks – such as the Federal Reserve System in the United States – have the task of monitoring the money supply and inflation rate.
 As you now know, the two are linked.
 So, what is a good inflation rate?
 The Federal Reserve judges that inflation at the rate of 2 percent is most consistent over the longer run with the Federal Reserves’s mandate for price stability and maximum employment.
 So, if the inflation rate drops too low the Federal Reserve will take actions that will increase the growth of the money supply – and if the inflation rate is too high the Federal Reserve will take actions that will decrease the growth of the money supply to bring inflation back to an acceptable level.

 To recap, inflation is measured by calculating the percentage price change of a basket of goods and services over time.
 If inflation is increasing at a decreasing rate we call it disinflation, if it is negative we call it deflation.
 Economists explain that inflation results from too much money chasing too few goods.
 Finally, the Federal Reserve attempts to control inflation by influencing the growth of the money supply.

-Tags: 6-8, 9-12, College, Consumer Price Index (CPI), Deflation, Dual Mandate, Economic Lowdown Podcast, Federal Reserve System, General Audience/Consumers, Inflation, Inflation Rate, Interest Rate, Money, Money Supply, Price Stability
+Tags: 6-8, 9-12, College, Consumer Price Index (CPI), Deflation, Dual Mandate, Economic Lowdown Podcast, Federal Reserve System, General Audience/Consumers, Inflation, Inflation Rate, Interest Rate, Money, Money Supply, Multimedia, Price Stability